 Much of this work was informed by insights gained during my training at Harbor-UCLA, where I was able to experience first-hand how the care was organized and how the delivery system operated.
 And, how safety net care worked and didn’t work for multiple populations.
 Those experiences led to strong opinions, but they kept me interested in health services, and continued my interest in how the healthcare system is operated and organized.

-After a few years working in Oakland, I was introduced to the CEO of Los Angeles Care Health Plan, Howard Khan.
+After a few years working in Oakland, I was introduced to the CEO of Los Angeles Care Health Plan, Howard Kahn.
 We hit it off immediately, and he offered me a job as Chief Medical Officer for the Plan.
 It turned out to be a very good move.

 I grew up in the Los Angeles medical community and it felt like that was where I belonged.
 They were the people that I knew, they were the people that I had something in common with, and I just really love Los Angeles.
 I love the scale of Los Angeles.
 I love the diversity of Los Angeles.
 I love the culture of Los Angeles.

 Working for a foundation is fun.
 You get to meet a lot of smart people.
 You get to work on interesting issues.
 But going to work for L. A. Care was an opportunity to direct programs that would improve healthcare.
 It put me closer to where the hands-on work is done.
 And that was a big part of the job’s attraction.
 Everything I had done prior to joining L.A.
 Care had an impact on my thinking and approach.
 Working in the trenches of the county health system for five years; having gone to school and earned a degree in public health; having spent five years looking at healthcare from a system perspective.
 All that influenced how I thought about things, and what I decided to do when I landed at L.A.
 Care.